 If you’re wondering, “Does Medicaid pay for rehab?” the answer is yes.
 Medicaid is a federal, nationwide program created to provide medical insurance and care to families and individuals that cannot afford it on their own.
 For a person to qualify for Medicaid, there are specific financial and other eligibility criteria that must be met.

-Any individuals who desire to use NH Medicaid to assist in covering the cost of addiction treatment can do so at Live Free Recovery.
+Any individuals who desire to use New Hampshire Medicaid to assist in covering the cost of addiction treatment can do so at Live Free Recovery.
 We are a Medicaid drug rehab.
 Similar to Medicaid, Medicare can also help cover everything from check-ups, to routine doctor office visits.

 It also assists with long-term healthcare for the disabled and elderly.
 One of the most ideal parts is it can even assist in covering mental health and addiction treatment expenses.
-When it specifically comes to NH Medicaid, the following addiction treatment programs can be covered fully or partially.
+When it specifically comes to New Hampshire Medicaid, the following addiction treatment programs can be covered fully or partially.

 - Family counseling and therapy